Faster test results and 'robust' immune response may offer hope of curbing the pandemic, experts say

 Meanwhile, many schools that have resumed instruction in-person have quickly reported infections.

-Texas surpassed 10,000 coronavirus related deaths Monday.
-And Florida nearly doubled the count of coronavirus deaths in just a month, bringing the total to 9,539.

-However, Florida Gov. Ron DeSantis tweeted on Monday that the state is reporting the lowest number of cases of Covid-19 in one day since mid-June at 2,760; adding that the number of coronavirus-positive patients currently hospitalized in the state is down almost 40% since July 21.

-CNN's Raja Razek, Artemis Moshtaghian, Topher-Gauk Roger, Amanda Watts, Naomi Thomas, Jen Christensen and Anna Sturla contributed to this report.
+CNN's Artemis Moshtaghian, Topher-Gauk Roger, Amanda Watts, Lauren Mascarenhas, Jason Hanna, Eric Levenson, Naomi Thomas and Jen Christensen contributed to this report.

 (0) comments